The 12 Best Cast-Iron Skillets, From Lodge to Victoria to Butter Pat

 What Else They Make: If you can imagine a piece of cast-iron cookware, Lodge probably makes it (that includes bakeware and enameled pieces, like our favorite Dutch oven, though that’s not made in the America).
 In the skillet department, they offer a premium line called Blacklock which offers extra seasoning, sloped sidewalls, a much lighter design and ergonomic handles, as well as the Chef Collection which acts as a sort of middleground between the two.

 Heritage: Started in 2016 on Kickstarter, made in the U.S.

-What Else They Make: Field Company released a Dutch oven in December 2020, a big expansion for them.
+What Else They Make: Field Company also makes a Dutch oven and, new for 2021, a griddle pan.
 But they also offer plenty of extras to help your cast iron along (like scrubbers and seasoning oils, which they explain in their detailed maintenance guides) as well as some nice utensils and leather goods.